hiltmon/hiltmon.com/source/_posts/2013-01-30-timetocall-building-the-core.markdown

 categories: [ TimeToCall ]
 ---

-*[TimeToCall](http://www.hiltmon.com/timetocall/) is a simple, universal iOS application I developed to help people choose the best time to call when calling internationally.
-This is is [part 2 is a series of posts](http://www.hiltmon.com/blog/categories/timetocall/) about the thinking and work done.
-My goal is to share just how much effort it really does take to craft an iOS app and ship it.
-I hope this series helps you to understand why it costs so much and takes so long to create beautiful software.*
+*[TimeToCall]({{ root_url }}/timetocall/) is a simple, universal iOS application I developed to help people choose the best time to call when calling internationally.
+This is [**part 2** in a series of posts]({{ root_url }}/blog/categories/timetocall/) about the thinking and work done.
+My goal is to share just how much effort it really does take to craft an iPhone app and ship it.
+I hope this series helps you to understand why it costs so much and takes so long to create beautiful software.
+[Read part 1 first]({{ root_url }}/blog/2013/01/29/timetocall-the-effort-and-the-return/).*

 ## The Core Was Easy

-Building the core code for [TimeToCall](http://www.hiltmon.com/timetocall/) was most certainly the easiest part of the whole process.
+Building the core code for [TimeToCall]({{ root_url }}/timetocall/) was most certainly the easiest part of the whole process.
 The iOS libraries are spectacularly easy to work with and the architecture of the application is very simple.

 In this post, I'll give an overview of the default app that Xcode provides and the areas customized.
 Although this part of the series *may* be the most technical, I hope show that there is a lot of work that needs to be done to change the default app into something beautiful.